iamapoorv476/LEGIXO-QA/README.md

 3. Polls until Pinecone reports the index ready (serverless creation is async), or raises after 60s if it never becomes ready.

-If you'd rather create it yourself first: Pinecone console → Create Index → name matching `PINECONE_INDEX_NAME`, dimension `1536`, metric `cosine`, serverless, same cloud/region as your `.env`.
-Ingest will detect it exists and skip creation.
+To create it yourself instead: Pinecone console → Create Index → name matching `PINECONE_INDEX_NAME`, dimension `1536`, metric `cosine`, serverless, same cloud/region as your `.env`.
+Ingest detects it and skips creation.

 ## 6. Run ingest